This paper plate flower craft for kids is sure to brighten up your home or classroom after a cold and dreary winter.

-To prep for the craft project, I first gathered our supplies:
+To prep for the flower craft, I first gathered our supplies:

 - Small paper plates (dessert size)

 - Paint (green paint for the stem and another color for the flower)

 - Colored cardstock (green for leaves and another color for the petals)

 - Large craft stick (we used a size bigger than the regular-sized craft sticks)